mahshidbahira/time-wise/docs/guide/Duration.md

 ### `multiplyBy`

-Return the product of the duration with a factor.
+Return a new duration as the product of the duration with a factor.

 ```typescript
 multiplyBy(factor: number): Duration